remiteeple/your-first-minute-on-a-server/README.md

 PasswordAuthentication no # Disables password authentication (this enables SSH key auth)
 ```

-> **Note**: Do not lose your SSH public key as it will be your only way to login to the server remotely.
+> **NOTE**: Do not lose your SSH public key as it will be your only way to login to the server remotely.
 Physical logins will still be available.

 ## Securing SSH

 The default SSH port _(22)_ is an easy target for most bad actors.
 To help mitigate the amount of hits you might receive against a public facing SSH port, you can change it to a non-standard port.
 Ensure that the port that you change SSH to is not already in use, that is typically a port **above 1024**...
 Here [is a list](https://en.wikipedia.org/wiki/List_of_TCP_and_UDP_port_numbers#Well-known_ports) of ports to avoid.
+Ultimately, changing your SSH port will stop only a few scanners from hitting the port so it is an optional but recommended step.

 Open `/etc/ssh/sshd_config`: